dont-think-about-too-much/dont-think-about-too-much.github.io/_posts/2021-06-13-typeorm-transaction.md

 **이번 글에서 이용할 것의 큰 틀은 1.
 EntityManager 와 2.
 QueryRunner 이 두개다.**

-> 1. Entity Manager
->    :EntityManager is similar to Repository and used to manage database operations such as insert, update, delete and load data.
+> 1. Entity Manager: EntityManager is similar to Repository and used to manage database operations such as insert, update, delete and load data.
 While Repository handles single entity, EntityManager is common to all entities and able to do operations on all entities. - [tutorialspoint](https://www.tutorialspoint.com/typeorm/typeorm_working_with_entity_manager.htm)

-> 2. Query Runner
->    :Each instance of QueryRunner is a separate isolated database connection.
+> 2. Query Runner: Each instance of QueryRunner is a separate isolated database connection.
 Using query runners you can control your queries to execute using single database connection and manually control your database transaction. - [orkhan.gitbook.io](https://orkhan.gitbook.io/typeorm/docs/query-runner)

 <br>